 The GWRP also supports the regional evaluations of groundwater levels in areas of the country where groundwater resources have undergone intensive development.
 Recent examples include:

-Large amounts of digital-spatial data are generated as part of USGS efforts to holistically assess the Nation's groundwater available.
+Large amounts of digital water resources data are generated as part of USGS efforts to holistically assess the Nation's groundwater.
 Regional groundwater availability studies are currently taking place to document the supply and demand of this important natural resource for the United States.
 It is essential to document the status and trends in groundwater availability for planning a sustainable future.
 The USGS is maximizing the impact of these studies by preserving and increasing access to this pertinent information.
 Providing these data allows the scientific and water management community to more easily access and use the compiled existing and newly derived geologic and hydrologic data to address water related issues/concerns by partners, stakeholders , and the public.

 Geospatial data for regional groundwater availability studies shown in green on the map can be acquired by clicking on the study area of interest (if study is not clickable, data is not yet available).
 Data are available in several formats, including non-proprietary formats when possible.

 Map of U.S. Geological Survey (USGS) Groundwater Resources Program regional scale groundwater study areas.
 Explanation indicates the fiscal years during which the studies are planned to occur.
 (Updated April 2015)